DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 - "Effect" items
   - 1 HP Trap
   - Full Heal
+- Checkbox filler items

 Any items will be applied immediately if the player is in City Trial when they are received, or they are applied at the beginning of the next City Trial run if they are not.
 Permanent patch increases are applied at the start of every City Trial run (after a few seconds have elapsed).

 NOTE: you must collect any patch in the city after receiving patch items for the stat increases/decreases to take effect.

-NOTE: There are currently no items that apply to Air Ride or Top Ride mode, but you can earn items for City Trial by completing Air Ride or Top Ride checkboxes.
+NOTE: There are currently no items that apply to Air Ride or Top Ride mode (other than checkbox fillers), but you can earn items for City Trial by completing Air Ride or Top Ride checkboxes.

 ### EnergyLink

 If you have EnergyLink enabled in your yaml or if you enabled it in the client with `/energylink`, gathering patches in the City will add to the collective energy pool of the multiworld, as well as destroying objects (rocks, trees, coral, star pole, houses, etc.).
 You can spend this gathered energy to receive any (archipelago) item immediately!
 Use `/energylink_spend "Item Name" item_amount` in the Kirby Air Ride Client.

 Each patch collected gives 1 energy, and each object destroyed gives .1 energy.
-Items by default cost 10 energy, except for All patches which cost 90.
+Items by default cost 10 energy, except for All patches which cost 90, and Checkbox fillers cost 500.

 For example, to buy 5 Top Speed Up patches (assuming you have 50 energy to spend):